Need some ideas for ball activities for preschoolers? Here are a few to try at home or at school.

 This throwing and catching game for preschoolers involves concentrating on several actions at once and will improve focus.

 Throw a ball against a wall and then clap your hands twice before catching it.
 Repeat as many times as you can, without dropping the ball.

 Older preschoolers can try to include some number skills by increasing the number of claps each time and seeing what’s the maximum number of times they can clap before dropping the ball.

 8. Smallest to Biggest

 For this seriation activity, gather as many balls as you can find.
-Get your child to order them from smallest to biggest, in a line.
+Get your kids to order them from smallest to biggest, in a line.

 Then, use the balls for a sorting activity.
-Your child must group them by common traits, such as colour, texture or material.
+Children must group them by common traits, such as colour, texture or material.

 9. Follow the Instructions